 One of Kuleshov’s students, Sergei Eisenstein, filmed “Strike,” which has one of the earliest shot-reverse shot examples.
 The filmmaker’s emphasis on the significance of editing in crafting a filmic narrative is still felt today.
 “If the actor cannot show a thought, editing must,” writes contemporary film theorist Mark Cousins in “The Story of Film.”

-Dialogue-heavy scenes benefit from this simple and precise editing technique for the following reasons:
+Dialogue-heavy scenes benefit from a shot-reverse shot for the following reasons:

 - To provide context: The shot-reverse shot makes it seem like two conversing characters occupy the same space—even though they’re being captured by two different camera setups.
 Each side of the shot-reverse shot takes on meaning based on the context of what comes before and after it.